eswarachitimi/Mulesoft/DataWeave/Data Formats/CSV.md

 > **File Name:** <File_Name>.csv

+ - Structured data plays a critical role in data management and information exchange, and the CSV file format is one of the simplest formats for representing structured data.
  - CSV files are most commonly encountered in spreadsheets and databases.
+ - Many enterprise software programs rely on CSV imports for onboarding user data.
+At the same time, plenty of programs have CSVs as their primary output for reports.
  - We can use a CSV file to move data between programs that aren't ordinarily able to exchange data.
  - It's a way to exchange structured information.
 What makes a CSV file unique is the way its content is organized.
  - Despite the name, a CSV doesn't need to rely on commas as the separator between pieces of information.
 This separator, called a delimiter, can be a semicolon, space, pipe symbol or some other character, though the comma is most common.